PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "Yadda, yadda, yadda.
 See kid, what he did there?
 Ahh, nevermind, what he did was despicable.
 But the important thing is that we're not going to fall for are we?"

-"No we're not," said Relan, not knowing what he wasn't going to fall for.
+"No, we're not," said Relan, not knowing what he wasn't going to fall for.
 "Because I'm here to protect you."

 "Protect me!
 Ha.
 Kid, you're here to carry the lantern."
 Boltac reached into his bag and handed Relan him the sacred, magic lantern of Lamptopolis.
 As soon as Relan touched it, it blazed forth with a brilliant light.